-Content
+Content Example

-Prayer 5 days a week English Language Arts 5 days a week Math 5 days a week Religion and Virtue Education 3-4 days a week Social Studies/ 2 days a week Science 2 days a week Enrichments (Spanish/PE/Music/Performing Arts/Visual Arts) 1-2 times weekly Check-Ins with individual students or small groups once a week Office Hours throughout the week Other May include: Morning Meetings, Virtual Recess, Virtual Lunch, Study Time, Storytime, and other opportunities to build relationships, allow for social interaction and support learning.
-These will vary depending on a student's age.
+Prayer 5 days a week

+English Language Arts 5 days a week

+Math 5 days a week

+Religion and Virtue Education 3-4 days a week

+Social Studies/ 2 days a week

+Science 2 days a week

+Enrichments (Spanish/PE/Music/Performing Arts/Visual Arts) 1-2 times weekly

+Check-Ins with individual students or small groups once a week

+Office Hours throughout the week

+□ Others may include: Morning Meetings, Virtual Recess, Virtual Lunch, Study Time, Storytime, and other opportunities to build relationships, allow for social interaction, and support learning.
+These will vary depending on a student's age; it will be up to each teacher to institute any of these additional class opportunities.